Program Management · Strategic Delivery · Cross-Functional Execution

 01 — Executive Summary

-Fifteen-plus years architecting enterprise change at scale.
+Fifteen-plus years delivering complex programs at scale.

 Budget under management